freenet-mobile/app/README.md

 ### Will there be a "Mobile FMS"?

 We'll work on Forums, File sharing, Blogging and Friend-to-friend support on the Mobile app.

+### Are there plans of putting the app on Google Play Store?

+Due to Google's Play Store actions against other apps we're not currently looking into publish the app on this platform.

+### Will there ever be an iOS version?
+Is it even possible?

+Apparently it's [technically possible](https://multi-os-engine.org/).
+We're not sure we'll focus our efforts on it right now.

 # Contributing